abhijeetgangan/lammps-jax/README.md

 ghost shell to n_hops cutoffs and stays communication-free inside the program; a comm export keeps the one-cutoff shell and exchanges per-layer features through LAMMPS forward and reverse communication, called from inside the program as an FFI callback.
+Exchanges are linear JAX primitives whose transposes swap forward and reverse, so models may call either direction and every differentiation mode traces through them.
+Communicating half-edge exports pack each pair on one rank, matching the native half neighbor list, and reverse-communicate ghost density partials into their owners.
 Exchanged rows move in place on device under the Kokkos brick and tiled comm styles and stage through pinned host memory otherwise.

 cuEquivariance and OpenEquivariance kernels stay in the exported program as custom call targets, resolved at run time from LAMMPS_JAX_FFI_HANDLERS;